Dr. Priscilla Riggle

 BA, MA, Northeast Missouri State University; PhD, Bowling Green State University.

-Although I am now happily immersed in teaching and research, I'm also proud to have been the founding chair of the Department of English and Lingustics (2007-09) and the founding dean of the School of Arts and Letters (2009-12).
-I've also honored to have been the first Faculty Mental Health Honoree (2018-19) and a recipient of the Walker and Doris Allen Fellowship (2005).
+Although I am now happily immersed in teaching and research, I'm also proud to have been the first chair of the Department of English and Linguistics (2007-09) and the founding dean of the School of Arts and Letters (2009-12).
+I'm also honored to have been the first Faculty Mental Health Honoree (2018-19) and a recipient of the Walker and Doris Allen Fellowship (2005).

-Two quotations are posted where I see them every day: "Work is love made visible" (Khahil Gibran) and "A day without laughter is a day wasted" (Charlie Chaplin).
-It is my constant desire to live out the wisdom contained in these words.
+Two quotations are posted in my office where I see them every day: "Work is love made visible" (Khahil Gibran) and "A day without laughter is a day wasted" (Charlie Chaplin).
+I try to remember to live out the wisdom contained in these words whenever possible!